Saro00/pna/realworld_benchmark/README.md

 We provide the scripts for the download and execution of the real-world benchmarks we used.
 Most of the scripts in this directory were taken directly from or inspired by "Benchmarking GNNs" by Dwivedi _et al._ refer to their [code](https://github.com/graphdeeplearning/benchmarking-gnns) and [paper](https://arxiv.org/abs/2003.00982) for more details on their work.

 - `configs` contains .json configuration files for the various datasets;
-- `data` contains scripts to download the datasets;
+- `data` contains scripts to download the datasets and python's classes to load pkl datasets;
-- `nets` contains the architectures that were used with the PNA in the benchmarks;
+- `nets` contains the architectures (layers and nets) that were used with the DGN in the benchmarks;
 - `train` contains the training scripts.

-These benchmarks use the DGL version of PNA (`../models/dgl`)
+These benchmarks use the DGL version of DGN (`../models/dgl`)

 ## Dependencies